sawyerbalint/academic-kickstart/content/home/experience.md

   date_start = "2019-05-01"
   date_end = "2012-05-01"
   description = """
-o	Estuarian biogeochemistry and atmospheric chemistry with a focus on nitrogen cycling o	Dry atmospheric deposition of ammonia/ammonium in Narragansett Bay quantified at ultra-high time resolution using novel relaxed eddy accumulation techniques. o	Influence of precipitation on nitrogen cycling in Narragansett Bay, RI investigated using stable isotopes.
+*	Estuarian biogeochemistry and atmospheric chemistry with a focus on nitrogen cycling
+*	Dry atmospheric deposition of ammonia/ammonium in Narragansett Bay quantified at ultra-high time resolution using novel relaxed eddy accumulation techniques.
+*	Influence of precipitation on nitrogen cycling in Narragansett Bay, RI investigated using stable isotopes.
   """

 [[experience]]